 Petland’s Adopt-A-Pet℠ program has been a tremendous success with Petland store operators collectively placing over a quarter of a million homeless pets in the last ten years.
 The program also is growing stronger day by day as new Petland stores open with the program.

 Local homeless pets and pet care organizations benefit.
-In fact, companywide, participating Petland stores have placed more than 270,000 homeless pets – 59,945 homeless puppies and dogs and 212,534 homeless kittens and cats since 1998.
+In fact, companywide, participating Petland stores have placed more than 270,000 homeless pets – 59,945 homeless puppies and dogs since 1998.
 As part of the Adopt-A-Pet℠ program, Petland store operators also give donations and conduct fundraisers to aid animal care groups in the communities they serve.
 At Petland, we believe in doing the right thing for our pets, our customers and the communities in which we serve.
 A number of important community service programs exist at Petland.
 They include:

 Yes.
 In most cases the Adopt-A-Pets at Petland receive a veterinary wellness check and initial vaccinations.
 Many new Adopt-A-Pet families also receive a complimentary first visit at the store’s local consulting veterinary clinic.
 Generally, Adopt-A-Pets are covered by a health warranty at the local Petland store.